Langtang Valley TrekLangtang Valley Trek

 Altitude Sickness: Prevention & Management

-Altitude sickness, or Acute Mountain Sickness (AMS), is a concern on any high-altitude trek – including Langtang – but with the right precautions, it can be managed and prevented from spoiling your trip.
-The Langtang Valley Trek’s maximum elevation (around 3,870m sleeping, ~4,984m optional hiking) means most people will feel some effects of thinner air, but serious AMS is less common here than on treks going above 5,000m.
+Altitude sickness, or Acute Mountain Sickness (AMS), is a concern on any high-altitude trek – including Langtang, but with the right precautions, it can be managed and prevented from spoiling your trip.
+You will hike to Tserko Ri at 4983 meters, which is the highest point of this trek.
+However, sleeping at 3800 meters at Kyanjin Gompa shouldn’t be a problem.
+But trekkers must be cautious and be aware of it.
 Here’s what you need to know and do regarding altitude sickness prevention.

 Prevention Measures:

-Hydration: Drink plenty of fluids.
-Aim for 3-4 liters of water or tea per day.
-Hydration helps your body acclimate and prevents headaches.
+• Hydration: Drink plenty of fluids.
+Aim for 3-4 liters of water or tea per day

-Golden Rule: Never ascend with symptoms of AMS.
+Pro Tip: Never ascend with symptoms of AMS.
 If you have a headache or feel off at a given altitude, do not go higher until it’s resolved.
 Usually, that means staying put or descending.
 Our itinerary’s acclimatization day is there to catch anyone who needs more time.
 Summit fever (pushing on to reach the end when ill) can be dangerous, but with Langtang’s moderate altitude, if you handle it responsibly, you’ll likely be fine.
+Get more details about the High Altitude sickness and prevention from our travel guide.

 Accommodation & Teahouses on the Langtang Trek